Waater/DeathSwap/README.md

  It's that simple!
 You will need the permission "deathswap.command" in order for a player to have access to the commands listed above!

  ## NOTE: If there are any issues or any features you'd like to get added to the game please create an issue!

+Also here's an example on how DeathSwap is played!https://www.youtube.com/watch?v=KjRfXURKAx8